 Various websites promote glutathione for a wide variety of health problems, from preventing aging to enhancing sports performance.
-However, oral glutathione supplements are almost certainly useless for any condition since they do not appear to be absorbed or stay in the body for any length of time.
+However, oral glutathione supplements may be useless for any condition since they do not appear to be absorbed or stay in the body for any length of time.

 There is a bit of evidence that injected glutathione might offer a few heath benefits, such as preventing blood clots during surgery,

 reducing the side effects and increasing the effectiveness of

 drugs such as cisplatin,

 and alleviating symptoms of early